 “Where have I been all my life?!”
 I joyfully cried out.
 You see, I realized I truly had come home.
 Home to the Lover of my soul, my Bridegroom, my Source, and my Creator.
 He who knows all about me and loves me through and through.
 He who intimately knows all my fears, my tears, my grief, and my joy.

 Yes, I had come home.
 And I was safe.

 It was so worth it!
 “Thank you, Father for helping me all these years.
 Thank you for giving me the courage to never give up in my life journey, though I wanted to so many times.”

 With a quiet heart, I slowly walked to the wooden gate entrance and began to slip on my sandals.
 I felt something sticky beneath my feet.
 I reached down and attempted to flick the dirt away with my hand; it was then I discovered tree gum on my fingers.
 I drank in the heady scent of the forest.
 Happy childhood memories of leisurely walks in the woods flooded my senses.

 Pure joy washed over me.

-“Thank you, Father, for walking with me throughout my life journey.
+“Thank you, Father, for walking beside me throughout my life journey.
 Thank you for guiding me every step of the way and for helping me find my way home to you.”

-Reflection: Where are you in your journey?
+Reflection: Where are you standing in your own journey?
 Do you need to create some space for quiet reflection?
 Please remember, self-care is not self-ish.